 You can!
 The Center's policy is that a client may make two appointments per week, which includes all of our services.

 Yes, we do, but there is no time allotted just for walk-ins.
 If you have already been to the Center once this week and would like a second session, and if you see an open appointment time on the schedule, you can come to the Center and ask if you can use that open time.
 The Consultant will then meet with you.
 (If you would like a "walk-in" for an online appointment, call the CWR at 909-607-0012, and we can set up the session for you.)

 However, just because we have open slots does not mean that you are entitled to a walk-in appointment, even if no one else is waiting.
 Our pedagogy is based on an hour of instruction at a time, with time in between for you to implement the strategies we've discussed in your session.
 Students cannot string together multiple appointments in succession, with either the same or different Consultants, and the CWR reserves the right to terminate a session at any time, if the Consultant believes it is no longer pedagogically beneficial to continue.
 If you have already had a second appointment as a walk-in, it is highly unlikely that we will allow you to have a third.

 If you need to cancel an appointment, cancel online at least 12 hours in advance of the appointment.
 If you provide us with less notice than that, even if we cancel your appointment, it will be marked as a no-show.
-If you receive three no-shows in a semester, your account will be suspended for the rest of the term.
+If you receive two no-shows in a semester, your account will be suspended for the rest of the term.

 No, we don't format papers, or do copyediting of any kind.
 However, we have all of the up-to-date manuals and we can help you look for patterns of inconsistencies in your formatting.
 We can also help you use the manual to answer difficult questions about formatting.